 We experimented with the recipe and ingredients in the U.S countless times and could not come up with a product that matches the original Belgian Liege Waffle flavor.
 Due to the difference in flavor of Belgian quality ingredients, we decided to have the dough made there and imported here to preserve the authentic original flavors.
 We are happy to say that eating a La Pearl Waffle is the same as eating a waffle in Belgium.

 They originate from a town in Belgium called Liege.
 Pearl Waffle is a richer, denser, sweeter, and thicker waffle.
 They are cooked from a dough not a typical American style batter.
-The dough has pearl sugar chunks, hence the name La Pearl, "La" meaning "the" in french.
+The dough has pearl sugar chunks.
 If it needs syrup, it’s not a TRUE authentic Belgian Waffle.
 They can be eaten anytime of the day as a breakfast, snack or dessert.

 What are the La Pearl Waffle ingredients?